Diocese of Tivoli: Extent and content of the diocese

-In the 14th century it sided with the Guelphs and strongly supported Pope Urban VI against Pope Clement VII.
-King Ladislaus of Naples was twice, and later Braccio da Montone once, repulsed from the city.
-But its strength was undermined by internal factions, in consequence of which Pope Pius II constructed the fortress which still exists.
-Pope Adrian VI withdrew it from the jurisdiction of the Roman Senate.
-In 1527 it was sacked by bands of the supporters of the emperor and the Colonna, important archives being destroyed during the attack.
-In 1547 it was again occupied by the Duke of Alba in a war against Pope Paul IV, and in 1744 by the Austrians.
+In the 14th century Tivoli sided with the Guelphs, and in the Western Schism (1378–1417) supported Pope Urban VI against Pope Clement VII.
+After his election, Urban had withdrawn to Tivoli.
+King Ladislaus of Naples (1386–1414) was twice, and later Braccio da Montone once, repulsed from the city in 1417.
+But Tivoli's strength was undermined by internal factions, in consequence of which Pope Pius II (1458–1464) constructed the fortress which still exists.